sagemath/sagewiki_to_gh-2022-10-10/days72.md

 Automata and transducers are available in !SageMath via its [[http://doc.sagemath.org/html/en/reference/combinat/sage/combinat/finite_state_machine.html|finite state machines module]].
 The introduction of this package will focus on examples related to digit expansions.

+=== Experimenting with SageMath ===

+The presentation will cover some experience collected while using SageMath as a tool to help in research and teaching.
+We will also shortly present the Julia language and compare it with SageMath.

 == Participants ==

 The following people will most likely be able to attend.